Words by: Liam Woods

 Upgrading the suspension on your mountain bike is one of the best things you can do to breathe new life into your bike.
 Whether it is a fork or rear shock, you will be amazed at the technology these days in suspension, and how having a quality product gives you the confidence to shred harder than ever before.
 And let’s not forget to talk about the smile it can put on your face!
 When looking to upgrade the rear shock on your mountain bike, it may be overwhelming to know exactly what size shock you need, which kind of shock will fit on your bike, and also which shock will perform best on your specific bike.
 Here in this blog we are going to cover all of these questions and more.

 Now let’s break this down.
-A shock that measures 8.5 x 2.5 means that the shock is 8.5 inches long and uses a 2.5 inch stroke.
+A shock that measures 210 x 55 means that the shock is 210 millimeters long and uses a 55mm stroke.
 The length of the shock is measured from eyelet to eyelet, while the stroke of the shock is the amount the shock can physically compress.
-One thing to keep in mind here is that shocks that are the same length may also come with different stroke lengths.

-+ The most important thing is to make sure you get the correct length and stroke shock for your bike.
+One thing to keep in mind here is that shocks that are the same eye to eye length may come with different stroke lengths.
+The most important thing is to make sure you get the correct length and stroke shock for your bike.
 It’s important to note that just because two different bikes have the same rear travel (150mm for example), doesn’t mean they always have the same stroke lengths.
 So what works for one bike might be very different on another bike.

 Each manufacturer and frame may use a different size shock and your bike is not guaranteed to function properly without using the correct size.
-To find out what size shock is correct for your mountain bike, either check the brand’s website for your model or call us at the shop and we would be more than happy to help!
+To find out what size shock is correct for your mountain bike, either check the brand’s website for your model or call us at the shop and we will be more than happy to help!

 When upgrading your rear shock, one major question is whether to get a coil shock or an air shock.
 While there is no simple answer to this question, hopefully this information will make it a little more clear.

-+ First, think about what kind of terrain you are riding and also what terrain your bike is intended for.
+First, think about what kind of terrain you are riding and also what terrain your bike is intended for.
 The majority of trail bikes out there today come stock with an air shock because they are lightweight, offer a range of tuning options, and can provide an efficient pedaling platform.
 For those cross country focused riders, an air shock will certainly do the trick.
 For those riders looking for a bit more downhill performance, or maybe even racing an enduro race, you may consider a coil option.
 In general, coil shocks handle the small bumps on the trail with more ease, giving the rider supple feedback and more traction.
 The negatives to using a coil shock are that your bike now weighs a little extra and they tend to be a little more difficult to tune, especially if you don’t get your spring rate correct.

 + Please ask one of our professionals whether you and your bike would be better suited with a coil shock or an air shock.